shihabmuhtasim/CSE220---Data-Structures/README.md

 # CSE220---Data-Structures
-It contains all the asssignments i did my Data structure course where i got full marks.
+It contains all the asssignments i successfully completed during my Data structure course.